6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 The [Corsair Graphite Series 760T Full Tower Windowed Case](https://www.newegg.com/arctic-white-corsair-graphite-series-atx-full-tower/p/N82E16811139055) looks like mid tower nowdays, but technically it has 8 pcie slots and supports "EATX", which is actually EEB size.
 However, although the motherboard is claimed SSB also, the screw hole is not following ATX form factor (view the image again).
 Therefore I installed 4 out of 9 screw holes only, leaving the board hanging in diagonal.

 Case fan is majorly a set of Cooler Master ARGB fans.
-MasterFan [MF140R](https://www.amazon.com/-/zh_TW/R4-140R-15PC-R1/dp/B07GSSY21G), [SickleFlow 140](https://www.amazon.com/Cooler-Master-SickleFlow-ARGB-Cooling/dp/B08GD8Q55F?th=1) are common ARGB fans and perform fairly well.
+MasterFan [MF140R](https://www.amazon.com/-/zh_TW/R4-140R-15PC-R1/dp/B07GSSY21G), [SickleFlow 140](https://www.amazon.com/Cooler-Master-SickleFlow-ARGB-Cooling/dp/B08GD8Q55F?th=1) are common ARGB fans and perform fairly well, meanwhile MasterFan [MF140 HALO](https://www.coolermaster.com/zh-tw/products/masterfan-mf140-halo/) are a bit compromised in airflow, but it is easy to obtain.
 For the exhaust fan, after calculation of the airflow (42 CFM from CPU), I switched to [JETFLO 120 BLUE LED](https://www.coolermaster.com/zh-tw/products/jetflo-120-blue/?tab=tech_spec) for massive airflow, lighting, and relatively low noise".

-I have reused Jonsbo [FR140S](https://www.jonsbo.com/products/FR140S.html) and [FR-925 ARGB](https://www.jonsbo.com/en/products/FR9253.html) from previous build.
+I have reused Jonsbo [FR-925 ARGB](https://www.jonsbo.com/en/products/FR9253.html) for RAM cooling from previous build, because there is no seperated 92mm RGB fans from coolermaster.

 Thermal paste is technically unknown becuase I bought the CPU "guled" with the heatsink.
 However the seller tell me that it is in fact [Arctic MX4](https://gamersnexus.net/guides/3346-thermal-paste-application-benchmark-too-much-thermal-paste), which is also common and perform consistantly well.
 As stated in the CPU heatsink, the temperature is fine.